 In an age in which everyone seems to be copying and pasting the details of their lives from others, being original and unique is an arduous task.
 Indeed, in the age of the internet and social media, finding ways to stand out is as difficult as it is highly revered.
 The world of jewelry and accessories is certainly no exception.
 For the longest time, people have repeatedly purchased the same types of rings over and over.
-Fortunately, wood accent rings are here to change the game.
+Fortunately for all of the guys searching for them, wood inlay rings are here to change the game.
 Now you don't have only a type of metal and stone to choose from, you can include wooden accents to make your ring unique and take its appearance to the next level.
 Are you shopping for a wood wedding ring or just a ring in general, but don't know where to start?
 The following is an overview of the top types of wood that are the best accent for rings of all kinds.

 A type of wood that typically has a reddish-brown or medium gold appearance, Hawaiian Koa is ideal as a ring accent for many reasons.
 Widely considered one of the most beautiful types of wood from the Hawaiian islands, Koa is often compared to other more well-known gorgeous woods, such as Mahogany.
 With its deep rich tones and interesting grain patterns, Hawaiian Koa is quickly becoming one of the top used woods for wood accent rings.
 Easy to work with, this wood can be fashioned any way you like.
 Moreover, although it is not an easy wood to find, the price of Hawaiian Koa is relatively reasonable when compared to other types of woods and materials.
 A lovely option for an engagement ring and other types of jewelry,